GPlates/new-gplates-website/src/pages/docs/user-manual/Export.md

 ![](screenshots/Export-SingleSnapshot.png)

-2.3 Range
+2.3 Time Range
 -----

-When using **Export Time Sequence of Snapshots**, the **Range** group of controls specifies the time range that the **Export** will cover.
+When using **Export Time Sequence of Snapshots**, the **Time Range** group of controls specifies the time range that the **Export** will cover.
 For convenience, these controls are linked to the **Animation** system, and affect the same time range that you see with the **Time Slider** and **Configure Animation** dialog - this way you can see a preview of what will be exported.

-The **Use Main Window** buttons are a convenient way of quickly entering the time that the main window is currently viewing.
-The **Reverse the Animation** button can swap the start and end time.
+The **Use Main Window Time** buttons are a convenient way of quickly entering the time that the main window is currently viewing.
+The **Reverse the Export** button can swap the start and end time for the export.

-2.4 Time
+2.4 Time Instant
 ----

-The **Time** group is used with **Export Single Snapshot** to specify a time point.
+The **Time Instant** group is used with **Export Single Snapshot** to specify a time point.

-2.5 Options
+2.5 Export Data
 -------

-The **Option** group specifies the items which users want to export and the directory to store output files.
+The **Export Data** group specifies the items which users want to export and the directory to store output files.

 A table shows what files will be created at each time, along with the substitution pattern that will be used to create each unique file name.
-Users can use **Add…** and \*Remove" buttons to edit the table.
+Users can use **Add…**, **Remove**, or **Edit** exports in the table.

 The **Target directory** specifies which directory all the files will be created in.
 Users can use the button on the right to select directory.